getludic/ludic/docs/web-framework.md

     return div("Headers Example"), {"Content-Type": "..."}
 ```

-When it comes to handler's return type, you have the following options:
+When it comes to the handler's return type, you have the following options:

 - `BaseElement` - any element or component
 - `tuple[BaseElement, int]` - any element or component and a status code